Japanese Fungus Enhances Protein Processing, Cuts Footprint

 Jeff T. Green/Stringer via Getty Images

 As food processors continue to look for ways to improve their operations and products, an alternative protein processor looks outside the box for enhancements.
-Nosh.bio, a Berlin-based manufacturer who focuses on producing cost-effective, nutritious, and sustainable food products, is adopting Koji, a fungus used to make traditional Japanese food to enhance protein processing and product quality, as reported by Forbes.
+Nosh.bio, a Berlin-based food technology company who focuses on producing cost-effective, nutritious, and sustainable products, is adopting koji, a fungus used to make traditional Japanese food, to enhance protein processing and product quality, as reported by Forbes.

 The protein process results in several sustainability benefits, highlighted by leaving only a fraction of carbon footprints, compared to beef production, Fronzek says.
 However, the CEO also states that the fermentation process still requires energy, so the company is using solar energy as a renewable resource.
 Moreover, Fronzek says the company is striving to “switch the carbon source from conventional sugars to something that is a byproduct of other areas in the food industry,” such as using water from potato processing facilities.